 - 1. At the time of short circuit, the current in the circuital

-- a) Reduces substansially b) Doesnot change
+- Reduces substansially a) b) Doesnot change

-- c) Increases heavily d) Vary continously
+- Increases heavily c)

 - 2. During short circuit, live wire and neutral wire comes in direct contact with each other.
 What may be the reason behind this

 - i) faulty circuit wire insulation

 - ii) loose wire connections

 - iii) faulty appliance wiring

-(i) and (ii) only
+- (i) and (ii) only b) (ii) and (iii) only a)

-(i) and (iii) only
+- (i) and (iii) only c)